mahadev-k/translate-io/README.md

 shell command

-sptt <time> - This will start recording audio for n minutes and then the whole audio will transcribed and shown in the notepad : Windows stop-sptt <id> - Will stop recording and translation. translate-file <file> - Ex translate-file recordings/record.wav will translate the file to english and show you the transcription
+sptt <time> - This will start recording audio for n minutes and then the whole audio will transcribed and shown in the notepad : Windows\n stop-sptt <id> - Will stop recording and translation.\n translate-file <file> - Ex translate-file recordings/record.wav will translate the file to english and show you the transcription\n